Srinagar man convicted for sexually assaulting minor daughter - Northlines

 Srinagar, Dec 9: A fast track court in Srinagar Saturday convicted a man for sexually assaulting her minor daughter in 2021.

-After hearing Additional Public Prosecutor Muhammad Maqbool Shah and defence counsel, POSCO court presided over by Aarti Mohan said that the prosecution has established the guilt of the accused beyond a reasonable doubt.
+After hearing Additional Public Prosecutor Muhammad Maqbool Shah and defence counsel, POSCO court presided over by Aarti Mohan said that prosecution has established the guilt of accused beyond reasonable doubt.

 The court will announce the quantum of punishment on 11 December.
 It directed that the accused, who is currently on bail, be forthwith arrested and sent to central jail Srinagar.

-As per the prosecution, the convict was “forcing” her minor daughter into intercourse, using vulgar language, touching private parts and threatening her against disclosing the same to anyone.
+As per prosecution, the convict was “forcing” her minor daughter for intercourse, using vulgar language, touching private parts and threatening her against disclosing the same to anyone.

-The victim had filed the case in Police Station Nowgam in 2021 after the completion of the investigation filed a chargesheet before the Srinagar Court.
+The victim had filed the case in Police Station Nowgam in 2021 who after completion of investigation filed chargesheet before the Srinagar Court.